 Before Texas hears a family law case, make decisions, and issue orders, it must have proper jurisdiction or authority.
 The court must have:

 - Jurisdiction over the subject matter of the lawsuit;

-- Jurisdiction over both parties to the lawsuit;
+- Jurisdiction over both parties to the case;

 - Jurisdiction over custody under the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA); and

 - Jurisdiction over the property and things located in Texas.